sohaamir/brainslice/README.md

 Leveraging the significant advances made recently in upscaling images, `brainslicer-ESGRAN` is an integrated notebook that allows for users to both slice and upscale NIFTIs.

-The slices are upscaled using [`Real-ESRGAN`](https://arxiv.org/abs/2107.10833), a Generative Adversarial Network capable of recovering high resolution from low resolution images.
+The slices are upscaled using [Real-ESRGAN](https://arxiv.org/abs/2107.10833), a Generative Adversarial Network capable of recovering high resolution from low resolution images.
-The key section of the code involves defining a function which takes an image file path and an output directory as input, firstly reading the image, then using the `RealESRGAN` model to predict the super-resolved (upscaled) version of the image:
+The key section of the code involves defining a function which takes an image file path and an output directory as input, firstly reading the image, then using the RealESRGAN model to predict the super-resolved (upscaled) version of the image:

 ```python
 import torch